AdityaPujara23/Sudoku-Solver/README.md

 ,[".",".",".","4","1","9",".",".","5"]
 ,[".",".",".",".","8",".",".","7","9"]]``

-* Clone this repository using
+* Clone this repository using:
 ``git clone https://github.com/AdityaPujara23/Sudoku-Solver.git``

 * Change your directory in the terminal to the downloaded repo

-* Run the following command to validate and solve the sudoku
+* Run the following command to validate and solve the sudoku:
 ```python3 valandsolve.py```

 ### Note this requires python3 to be installed properly